highfidelity/hifi_tests/tests/utils/autoTester.md

     var result = autoTester.runTest(testType);
 });
 ```
+Note that "secondary" may be replaced by "primary".
+This is needed for tests that require the primary camera
+(e.g. - tests that show overlays, shadows and so on).
 As described above, steps usually come in pairs.
 The following is an example showing the idea:
 ```
     autoTester.addStep("Move to blue zone", function () {